karthikironman/REACT-ROUTER1/README.md

 LINK
 REDIRECT   in the react-router-dom

+( try out the NAVLINK AS IT IS NOT USED IN THIS PROJECT )

 install npm,node,create react app(AS THIS DONT HAVE NODE MODULES FOLDER), react router dom to test this project in local machine.

 TRY THIS IN THE PROJECT...